MRC-CLIMB/docs/docs/index.md

 These docs are designed to help you get the best out of the CLIMB-BIG-DATA infrastructure.

-## Getting started

-How to access CLIMB-BIG-DATA and find your way around via the **Bryn** web interface.
 [Bryn](https://bryn.climb.ac.uk) is the web interface for CLIMB-BIG-DATA, and is the primary way to access the infrastructure.
-From Bryn  you can manage your team, its resources, the S3 buckets and your notebooks. **CLIMB Notebooks**, on the other hand, are Jupyter notebooks fully integrated with CLIMB and its storage, with first-class support to Nextflow pipelines.
+From Bryn, you can manage your team, its resources, the S3 buckets and your notebooks. **CLIMB Notebooks**, on the other hand, are Jupyter notebooks fully integrated with CLIMB and its storage, with first-class support to Nextflow pipelines.

 ![Bryn vs CLIMB notebook](img/bryn-notebook.png){ width=600 style="background-color: white; margin: auto;" }

+## Getting started

 [Registration](getting-started/how-to-register.md)
 How to register and access CLIMB-BIG-DATA.